10 Most Common Questions about Coeliac Disease

 Firstly, don’t panic.
 It’s tough to start with but I promise it’s going to be ok!!

-Secondly, here’s some of my fav guides that will (hopefully!) make it all a bit easier:
+Secondly, here’s some of my fave guides that will (hopefully!) make it all a bit easier:

 - 18 tips for New Coeliacs: My Practical Guide (most important bit – learn to read labels!!
 It’ll make life so much easier)

-- Gluten Free Substitutes for our Fav Foods Already missing a Twix?
+- Gluten Free Substitutes for our Fave Sweet Foods – Already missing a Twix?
 Or Pringles?
 This one is for you!!

 - Stuff you don’t need in the free from aisle Saving your pennies from day one… the free from aisle can be expensive!!